 Clubs promising programs such as black belts in 12 months or allowing several gradings per year are giving a false sense of security and not following the traditional methods.
 Yes it is nice to grade and progress, but we beleive if it is worth doing it, it is worth doing right and working towards over an extended period.
 The traditional path may be longer, but the rewards are better and studies have shown that those training in a traditional martial art are more likely to stick at practicing after achieving black belt, than those who do not.

-We offer traditional Okinawan Goju-ryu Karate as a martial art in Goulburn and Crookwell.
+We offer traditional Okinawan Goju-ryu Karate as a martial art in Goulburn, Crookwell and Marulan.
 This martial art has been in the Australia for over 45 years and has been effective enough in developing the local community for over four decades.
 Goju-ryu has so many aspects of training to it that to master the art fully is considered a life long pursuit.
 There is so much on offer in this unique training system to keep you interested and motivated, while at the same time developing your confidence, concentration, co-ordination, discipline, respect and more.

 Today many locations across the country are centres or academies which teach numerous martial arts under one roof and where students can swap and change between classes.
 An 'apprentice of all, master of none' characteristic is quick to develop in such centres, where students swap and change martial art at various times and ages to prevent boredom and most concerning, when the skill level becomes increasing difficult and persistence is needed.
 Sticking with one system and trying to achieve mastery of it is what brought around the term martial arts master.
 Studies have also shown that those who stick with one martial art are more likely to continue it's practice throughout their life.